squinkylabs/SquinkyVCV/docs/compressor2.md

 ## The context menu

-* **Comp 2 nanual** takes you directly to the manual for Comp 2.
-All of our module have a link the their manual.
+* **Comp II manual** takes you directly to the manual for Comp II.
+All of our module have a link directly to their manual.

 * **Copy channel** copies all the settings from the current channel to the clipboard.

-* **Past channel** pastes the contents of the clipboard into the current channel.
+* **Paste channel** pastes the contents of the clipboard into the current channel.

 * **Set all channels to current** copies the current channel settings, and pastes them to all the other channels.